 Local: Lotteries are illegal except as authorized by Illinois law.
 All municipalities and counties are authorized to license raffles and to charge license fees, to be set by their governing bodies (230 ILCS 15/l ff.).

-Other states' lotteries
+Comparison of states' lotteries

-Forty-two other states operate lotteries.
+Forty-three states operate lotteries.
 Those with net receipts over \$200 million are listed below.